albertoquiroga-ctrl/exchange-programming/Final Project/docs/demo-script.md

 6. **Wrap-up**
    - Summarise architecture (reference the diagram), validation, tests, and next steps.
-  - Reuse the screenshots (`docs/assets/dashboard-tiles.png` and `docs/assets/telegram-dryrun.png` saved locally) plus the alert log in the slide deck/report to document visual proof of the system.
+  - Reuse the dashboard screenshot and console alert log in the slide deck/report to document visual proof of the system.